TRI-AMDD/trixs/README.md

 contributors tab, the feedback of Matthew Carbone, Santosh Suram, and Joseph Montoyta were useful in shaping the design of the code in this repository.

+*Copyright 2018-2020 Toyota Resarch Institute.
+All rights reserved.
+Use of this source code is governed by an Apache 2.0 license that can be found in the LICENSE file.*